-EARTH/ENVIRONMENTAL SCIENCE, EARTH/ ENVIRONMENTAL SCIENCE HONORS.
-ECS EARTH/ENVIRONMENTAL SCIENCE graduation requirement
+EARTH/ENVIRONMENTAL SCIENCE, EARTH/ ENVIRONMENTAL SCIENCE HONORS, Fulfills the Earth/Environmental Science graduation requirement

-Fulfills the Earth/Environmental Science

 This course is laboratory-based science class emphasizing the function of the earth's systems.
 Emphasis is placed on the human interactions with the earth's geologic and environmental systems, predictability of a dynamic earth, origin and evolution of the earth system and universe, geochemical cycles and energy in the earth system.